 Google recommends a loading time of less than one second for a website – the longer the website takes to load, the higher the measured bounce rate.

 In addition to the bounce rate, a high PageSpeed improves the chance of successful sales and deals on a website.

 In short, speed equals revenue.
 No matter what, faster is better and less is more.Daniel An, Google Global Product Lead, Mobile Web

 Google notes: The better the PageSpeed, the higher the conversion rate and thus the earnings.

 Why do my test results fluctuate?

 The reasons are manifold.
 Thus, the score also depends on the bandwidth and response time of the Internet connection, as well as on the performance of the computer.

 Although mobile devices are simulated, if there are hangers through the PC used during testing, the measured values deteriorate.
-Likewise, impairments of the Internet line should be excluded as far as possible – LAN is preferable to WLAN, Netflix or Spotify streams should be avoided and browser extensions should be deactivated.
+Likewise, impairments of the Internet line should be excluded as much as possible – LAN is to be preferred over WLAN, Netflix or Spotify streams should be avoided and browser extensions should be deactivated.

 If the connection of your Internet provider is overloaded, this also leads to worse measured values in Lighthouse.
 Even with the PageSpeed test via Google, these can be executed by different data centers, which leads to fluctuations in the measurement results.

 Multiple tests should always be performed, as individual test results can fluctuate.